 Apart from content dripping and quizzes, Podia doesn’t really have any other learning tools.
 For example, you can’t create assignments and accept submissions from your students.

 Even when it comes to student discussions and community, you have limited options with Podia.
-So, the only thing that Podia lets you do is to allow you to enable a comments area in your course lessons.
+The only thing that Podia lets you do is to allow you to enable a comments area in your course lessons.

-It doesn’t let you create a standalone community area.
-While most course creators will be fine with embedded comments, it can be a limitation if you’re building a membership site and want to host you community on your own website.
+It doesn’t let you create a standalone community.
+While most course creators will be fine with embedded comments, it can be a limitation if you’re building a Podia membership site and want to host a community on your own website.

 Another useful tool for student engagement that’s missing from the platform is certificates of completion which means you can’t create and issue certificates to your students natively.

-So in terms of learning tools, Podia has very little to offer and this is probably the weakest aspect of the platform.
+So in terms of learning and engagement tools, Podia has very little to offer and this is probably the weakest aspect of the platform.

 Course Creation – The Bottom Line